The York Water Company (YORW): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company was founded in York, Pennsylvania.
+The company was founded in York, Pennsylvania, specifically to serve the then-Borough of York.

 Founding team members